pachyderm/pachyderm/console/README.md

 make launch-prod
 ```

 This will start the production server at `localhost:3000`.
-Additionally, if you'd like to test the production UI/API against the mock gRPC & Auth server, you can run `npm run start:mock` from /backend and add a `.env.production.local` file that replicates the variables found in `.env.test`.

 ## Environment variables